 Fire department water supply plan review begins with development review and continues through building permit review, including review of public infrastructure and private utility plans.
-When necessary, please provide the following for review: (OFC 501.2.
+Where applicable, please provide the following for review: (OFC 501.2.
 501.3)

 - Site plan showing all structures, new and existing